FUMO: Prior-Modulated Diffusion for Single Image Reflection Removal: Methods

 \subsubsection{High-Frequency Prior.}

 The intensity prior provides spatial awareness of reflection strength.
-To complement it with a detail sensitive signal, we further extract a high-frequency prior from the same mixture input.
-The prior serves as a direct cue that encourages the model to remain attentive to local details during restoration.
-Since it is extracted from the mixture $\mathbf{M}$, the prior contains high-frequency components from both layers and is therefore used only for guidance.
+To complement it with local structural responses, we further extract a high-frequency prior from the same mixture input.
+Since it is extracted from the mixture $\mathbf{M}$, the prior contains high-frequency components from both the transmission and reflection layers.
+We therefore use it as a structure-sensitive guidance signal, which is combined with the intensity prior for spatial modulation.

 Given the mixed image $\mathbf{M}$, we construct a multi-scale residual decomposition inspired by wavelet color correction~\cite{wang2024exploiting} to compute the high-frequency prior $\mathbf{P}_{\mathrm{hf}}$.
 Let $\mathcal{B}_{r}(\cdot)$ denote a channel-wise smoothing operator at scale $r$, implemented with dilated convolution~\cite{yu2015multi}.
 Starting from $\mathbf{M}^{(0)}=\mathbf{M}$, we iteratively compute a smoothed image and its residual at increasing scales: $\mathbf{L}^{(i)}=\mathcal{B}_{r_i}(\mathbf{M}^{(i)})$, $\mathbf{H}^{(i)}=\mathbf{M}^{(i)}-\mathbf{L}^{(i)}$, and update $\mathbf{M}^{(i+1)}=\mathbf{L}^{(i)}$, where $r_i=2^i$ for $i=0,\ldots,L-1$.
 The final high-frequency prior is obtained by accumulating residuals across scales: